Kernix13/pre-code-formatter/README.md

 1. Having problems grabbing `$` as a prefix to this
 1. Having problems grabbing custom classes
 1. For some reason comments are not geing grabbed???
+1. I also have a reduced number of keywords.
+Add more if you do not see ones you use

+**Markdown**:

+1. Adding a empty span tag in task lists for `[ ]` - need to rule out the selection if there are no chars between `[]`
+1. I'm getting multiple span tags again
+1. Blockquotes issue: you can alphanumeric (`\w`) characters but not other characters.
+This one may have to manually have `span.green` is you have quotes inside or any other non word char
+1. I had to remove the `-` for unordered lists because it is grabbing other dashes
+1. And for the last color you see in Markdown files (other than language blocks), diff blocks.
+I was not able to select the `-` old code line.
+I was in regexr.com, but not in this app.
+I'll have to remove the orange span and manually add red.
+1. I also can not figure out how to output backticks inside a backtick string, even though I tried `\`\`

 ## Contributing